Skip to Main Content

 • Not all of the statements under each factor will be present in any given situation.
 Check only those that apply to your use.

-• Where there are counter (opposing) statements, usually only one or the other applies.
+• Where there are opposing statements, usually only one or the other applies.

 • No single item or factor is determinative of fair use, but some factors carry more weight than others, as indicated below.

-• The final determination is based on a weighing or balancing of the four factors.
+• The final determination is based on a weighing or balancing of the four factors together.
 You do not need to have all factors or all details pointing in favor of or against fair use.
 (It’s not “all or nothing”.)

-• All shared materials should include a notice attributing the original source of the work.
+• Add an attribution to all shared materials, noting the original source of the work.

 • Contact Kirkwood Library Services for help in making a fair use determination.